-Schemes are being promoted as involving the routine buying of a property when in reality the buyers’ money is being used to finance a development or refurbishment.
-This is of particular concern when in unusual developments such as the buying of individual hotel rooms, rooms in care homes, or self-storage units.
-Similar concerns also apply to any off plan "buyer-led" purchases.
+Schemes are being promoted as involved in the routine buying of a property when in reality the buyer’s money is being used to finance a high-risk development or refurbishment.
+This is of particular concern in unusual developments such as the buying of individual hotel rooms, rooms in care homes, or self-storage units.
+Our concerns also apply to any off plan "buyer-led" purchases.
 Off-plan means buying a property while it is still in the planning or construction stages, which involves the use of the buyer’s money to fund a project or property development.

-Where you are acting for the buyers in these types of transactions, you must advise clients fully about the transaction and how it significantly differs from the simple buying of an existing property (if appropriate, advising against entering into the transaction).
+Where you are acting for the buyers in these types of transactions, you must advise your clients fully about the transaction and how it significantly differs from the simple conveyance of an existing property (if appropriate, advising against entering into the transaction).
 In addition to the issues outlined above we expect you to explain that:

-- Buying a property not yet built or completed i.e. off plan or subject to significant refurbishment, involves substantial risk that the developer or seller could fail and money will be lost;
+- Buying a property not yet built or completed ie buyer-led or subject to significant refurbishment, involves a substantial risk that the developer or seller could fail, and money will be lost.

-- Promises of substantial returns are often illusory – and standard warnings in publicity about the risk of capital loss are not enough to ensure that a law firm has properly advised a client about a transaction
+- Promises of substantial returns can be misleading.
+Standard warnings in publicity about the risk of capital loss are therefore not enough to make sure that you have properly advised your client upon the risks of the transaction.

 Taking a lease of a room, a storage unit etc

-Schemes are being promoted by which investors take a lease of a supposed asset such as a hotel room, care home room, parking place or storage unit.
+Schemes are being promoted by which buyers take a lease of a supposed asset such as a hotel room, care home room, parking space or self- storage unit.
 This list is not exhaustive as fraudsters will continue to search for similar "assets".

-Investors may be inappropriately reassured by thinking that taking out a lease means that they have an interest in land or property when the reality is that their investment is dependent upon sharing the profits which would arise from the business being well managed.
-In these circumstances there is no greater security than there would be in the more conventional method of buying shares in the hotel.
+Buyers may be inappropriately reassured that taking out a “lease” means that they have a legal interest in the land or property when the reality is that their investment is dependent upon sharing the profits which would arise from the business being well managed.

 Collective investment schemes – criminal liability

-Many of these schemes are likely to be "collective investment schemes" under s235 of the Financial Services and Markets Act 2000.
+Many of these schemes are likely to be "collective investment schemes" under section 235 of the Financial Services and Markets Act 2000.
 Collective investment schemes are defined in the FCA Handbook Glossary (see link).
-If those involved in the schemes are not authorised by the FCA they will be committing a serious criminal offence and are likely to be imprisoned.
+If those involved in the schemes are not authorised by FCA, they will be committing a criminal offence and are likely to be imprisoned.
 You should exercise caution when being invited to be involved in any scheme that appears to involve a collective investment element.

 The documentation in dubious schemes is often, but not always, obscure.
-It is frequently unfair to the consumer and any solicitor involved in drafting or advising on terms which are unclear or favour one party over another should carefully consider their approach.
+It is frequently unfair to the consumer, and any solicitor involved in drafting or advising on terms which are unclear or favour one party over another should carefully consider their approach.
 The FCA has published examples of unfair terms on their website.
 The unfairness of the terms is often clear additional evidence that unfair advantage is being taken of the investor or buyer.
 In many cases, schemes will be targeted at foreign buyers who may have less time or be less able to question the terms of schemes that are being sold to them.

-We have seen some schemes promoted as being secured by insurance bonds which have proved worthless.
+We have seen investment schemes promoted as being secured by insurance bonds which have proved worthless.

-Where you are aware that the transaction is said to be secured by an insurance bond you should satisfy yourself about its validity or enforceability and advise the client properly and fully.
+Where you are aware that the transaction is said to be secured by an insurance bond, you should satisfy yourself about its validity or enforceability and advise the client properly and fully.
 You should also make sure that you do not become involved in insurance distribution activities unless you comply with the SRA Financial Services (Scope) and SRA Financial Services (Conduct of Business) Rules.
 Risk factors include:

 - The issuer of the bond is not regulated.